henrikmathiesen/redux-repetition/README.md

 We are going to try https://github.com/cferdinandi/validate .
 I dont think it is a good fit for a React application though, so we dont use it.
 Instead we do some crude manual validation.

+### Absolute import paths

+We need the .env file and the jsconfig.json file

 ## Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).